Great Language Immersion and Bilingual Preschools in Los Angeles: Make Your Tot a Polyglot

-Culver City Montessori offers immersion programs in Spanish and Mandarin.
+Culver City Montessori offers a trilingual immersion program in Spanish and Mandarin.
 Classes are taught in the target language in the morning, and then in English in the afternoon.
 Art, dance, music, and field trips are also taught as part of the traditional Montessori curriculum.
 All programs are 5 days per week, with extended-day, full-day, or half-day options.
 Choosing two languages is also an option, as is an English-only program.

-Preschools Offering Mandarin
+Preschools in Los Angeles Offering Mandarin

 Founded by a pair of Los Angeles-area working professionals, Mandarin Tree Academy's philosophy is that children don't "learn" a language through lessons and drills.
 Instead, by being surrounded by the language in a learning environment, they "acquire" it.
-The very small class sizes are limited to 12 students to ensure a 6:1 student to teacher ratio.
+The very small class sizes are limited to 12 students to ensure a 6:1 student-to-teacher ratio.
 The classes are available for 2- to 6-year-olds and run from 7:30am - 6:30pm.

 Orange County's LePort Montessori offers the benefits of the Montessori school approach to learning combined with Mandarin immersion daycare and preschool programs.
 The hours are from 7am to 6pm with a 3pm pick-up option, and after-school programs include dance, music, kung-fu, and soccer.
 The school accepts children from 3 months to 6 years and has year-round enrollment.
 (Yes, this school is in Orange County, but it's got such amazing hours and options for working parents that we had to include it.
 We've also got a full list of more great immersion and bilingual preschools in Orange County.)

-Preschools Offering French
+Preschools in Los Angeles Offering French

 Alouette is a bilingual French and English preschool for 3- to 5-year olds.
 With a teacher-to-student ratio as low as 1:4, kids get plenty of personal attention.
 The school has a nature garden and special focus is paid to the natural world with a fantastic outdoor exploration area.
 Topics like language and math are studied twice weekly, once in English and once in French.
 A typical full day runs from 8:30am - 3pm with an optional after-school program running until 5:30pm.